Government of the Philippines (2026) – Presidential Republic, 3 Branches & Local Power

 Governing in the Philippines Today: Institutions, Power, and Everyday Realities

-Since the ratification of the 1987 Constitution, the Philippines has operated as a democratic republic with a presidential system.
-Power is divided among three co-equal branches of government — executive, legislative, and judicial — with a strong emphasis on civil liberties and local autonomy.
-Yet how this looks on paper often differs from how it works in everyday governance.
+Since the ratification of the 1987 Constitution, the Philippines has operated as a unitary presidential republic with power divided among three co-equal branches — executive, legislative, and judicial — alongside strong protections for civil liberties and significant local autonomy.
+On paper, the system looks balanced and democratic.
+In everyday reality, national decisions often intersect with local influence, patronage networks, and practical limits that shape life for citizens and expats alike.

 The Three Branches of Government